 What is Truth?

-Question: Why is the world falling apart?
-Answer: because truth is lacking!
+The world is falling apart because it rejects truth: truth is lacking!

 Justice is turned back, and righteousness stands far away;